top of page

 Rev. Joel Ellis

-Joel Ellis was raised in the Churches of Christ and began full-time preaching ministry in late 1998.
-From 1998-2013 Joel served congregations in Alabama, Mississippi, and Georgia and was invited to teach in other parts of the country and in eastern Europe.
-After many years of Bible study and teaching ministry, the Lord graciously opened the eyes of Joel and his wife Kirstie enabling them to discover the precious doctrine of justification by faith alone and the riches of God’s unmerited and sovereignly bestowed grace.
+Joel was raised and originally called to ministry in the Churches of Christ.
+After many years of Bible study, the Lord graciously opened the eyes of Joel and his family to the doctrine of justification by faith alone and the riches of God’s unmerited and sovereignly bestowed grace.
 Joel and his family remained for a time in the Churches of Christ teaching the good news of salvation by grace alone, through faith alone, in Christ alone, for the glory of God alone.
-Joel accepted the call to become Senior Pastor of Community Christian Church in 2013, and he and his family made the long journey across the country to Arizona.
+Joel accepted the call to become Senior Pastor of Community Christian Church in 2013, and he and his family moved to Arizona.

 bottom of page